sunesimonsen/7W17732/Readme.md

 Ensure that the DOM is cleaned properly when the dialog is closed to avoid memory leaks.

-Add a </i>Tweet</i> button to the dialog that retrieves the text of the textarea and creates a new Tweet on the homeTimeline collection.
+Add a *Tweet* button to the dialog that retrieves the text of the textarea and creates a new Tweet on the homeTimeline collection.
 Close the dialog afterwards.
 Remember to wait for the tweet to be retrieved from the server before adding it to the collection.

-Add a <i>Cancel</i> button to the dialog that closes this dialog.
+Add a *Cancel* button to the dialog that closes this dialog.

 Finally set the title of the dialog to the title property of the options map.

 Refresh the page and see if you can reply and retweet.

-Goto the next step by running:
+Go to the next step by running:

     mvn lab:next